 Renal Disease - Advice for New Kidney Patients

 No one wants to hear the news from their doctor, “You have renal disease,” but it’s a fact of life for one in 10 Americans.
 More than 20 million people in the U.S. have some form of kidney disease, according to the Centers for Disease Control and Prevention.
 And if you’re newly diagnosed with renal disease, you probably have a lot of questions about what happens next.
+Here's some renal disease advice for new patients.

 Your healthcare team should explain everything you need to know about your condition.
 The most common causes for renal disease are diabetes and high blood pressure.
 Your healthcare providers will help you understand why your kidneys are important, map out a plan to help you control your blood pressure, and give you some dietary guidelines to follow.